 This suggests The Crew 3 is already in development.
 Henderson also claims the team at Ivory Tower "weren't happy with The Crew 2" and is "overhauling everything” for the sequel.

-According to a report by Tom Henderson via Insider Gaming, The Crew 3 will be set in Hawaii's island of Oahu.
+Insider Gaming reported that The Crew 3 will be set in Hawaii's island of Oahu.
 This is a familiar location for open-world driving game fans because the first two Test Drive Unlimited games were also set in Hawaii.

 One of Ivory Tower’s founders, Stephane Beley, also directed Test Drive Unlimited.
 It seems, then, that Ivory Tower wants to recapture the spirit of the original TDU games.

 This suggests The Crew 3’s location will be smaller in scale but hopefully more detailed.
 Test Drive Unlimited Solar Crown is taking a similar direction with its recreation of Hong Kong Island.